drashland/website-v2/docs/sinco/v4.x/2_tutorials/5_restricting_permissions.md

 ## `--allow-write`

 This permission is only required if you are running a Firefox instance.
-The reason for this is because, to run a firefox headless browser, we (Sinco) need to set a "profile" with some extra configuration to allow us to correctly interact with it over the CDP, and then pass this profile as an argument when running the subprocess.
+The reason for this is because, to run a Firefox headless browser, we (Sinco) need to set a "profile" with some extra configuration to allow us to correctly interact with it over the CDP, and then pass this profile as an argument when running the subprocess.
 As such, you will need to pass in the location of your